Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Multi-neuromodulatory dynamics in ANNs: a conceptual model

+Model performance can first be evaluated under stable contingencies, assessing how the DA-like signal modulates reward-driven plasticity through an R-STDP rule.
+In this setting, learning efficacy is quantified by the ability of the actor-critic network to acquire and exploit rewarded actions, with the TD error shaping synaptic updates in the critic network, consistent with established neuromodulated learning frameworks \citep{chung_reinforcement_2020, florian_reinforcement_2007, fremaux_neuromodulated_2016}.
+Following a contingency shift, evaluation focuses on whether the NA-like signal promotes flexible network reconfiguration after changes are detected by the predictive module.
+This flexibility is quantified by the randomness or uncertainty of action selection, where increased exploration corresponds to higher uncertainty and increased exploitation to lower uncertainty, measured using the Shannon entropy of actions conditioned on correct responses:

+where $P(a_i|C)$ represents the probability of selecting a correct action $a_i$.
 When a set-shift occurs (i.e., a change in contingency), the system no longer knows the correct responses for the new task.
-Therefore, the probability $P(a_i|C) \rightarrow 1$ no longer holds, and the entropy increases again as the agent explores the new contingency (\Cref{fig:F3}E).
-However, since the network’s weights were optimized for the previous contingency, the time scale for adapting to the new one depends on how quickly the system can reconfigure its weights.
-This can result in prolonged optimization times or, in some cases, failure to optimize altogether (red lines, \Cref{fig:F3}D and E).
-Introducing NA into the system facilitates weight reconfiguration: NA promotes exploration by increasing the entropy temporarily, enabling the system to rapidly sample and evaluate new actions.
-This accelerates the discovery of the new contingency, leading to faster adaptation compared to relying solely on RL mechanisms (green lines, \Cref{fig:F3}D and E).
+Therefore, the entropy increases again as the agent explores the new contingency (Figure \ref{fig:F3}F).
+However, since the network’s weights were optimized for the previous contingency, the timescale for adapting to the new one depends on how quickly the system can reconfigure its weights.
+This can result in prolonged optimization times converging toward suboptimal solutions or, in most cases, failure to optimize altogether (red and orange lines, Figures \ref{fig:F3}D and F).
+Introducing NA (Figure \ref{fig:F3}E) into the system facilitates weight reconfiguration: NA promotes exploration by increasing the entropy temporarily, enabling the system to rapidly sample and evaluate new actions.
+This accelerates the discovery of the new contingency, leading to faster adaptation compared to relying solely on RL mechanisms (green lines, Figures \ref{fig:F3}D and E).